ciscoheat/sveltekit-superforms/README.md

 - Support for [nested data structures](https://superforms.vercel.app/concepts/nested-data), [snapshots](https://superforms.vercel.app/concepts/snapshots) and [multiple forms](https://superforms.vercel.app/concepts/multiple-forms) on the same page.
 - Works both on the server and with [single-page applications](https://superforms.vercel.app/concepts/spa) (SPA)!
 - [Proxy objects](https://superforms.vercel.app/concepts/proxy-objects) for handling data conversions to string and back again.
-- [Client-side validators](https://superforms.vercel.app/concepts/client-validation) for immediate user feedback.
+- Realtime [client-side validators](https://superforms.vercel.app/concepts/client-validation) for immediate user feedback.
 - Provide submit state feedback with three [auto-updating timers](https://superforms.vercel.app/concepts/timers), based on human perception research.
 - Even more care for the user: No form data loss, by [preventing error page rendering](https://superforms.vercel.app/concepts/enhance#differences-from-sveltekits-useenhance) as default.
-- Hook into [a number of events](https://superforms.vercel.app/concepts/events) for full control over the `ActionResult` and the validation update, with a possibility to cancel the update at every step.
+- Hook into [a number of events](https://superforms.vercel.app/concepts/events) for full control over the validation data and the `ActionResult`, with a possibility to cancel the update at every step.
 - Complete customization with a [huge list of options](https://superforms.vercel.app/api#superformform-options).
-- Comes with a Super Debugging Svelte Component: `SuperDebug`.
+- Comes with a Super Debugging Svelte Component: [SuperDebug](https://superforms.vercel.app/api#superdebug).

 # Installation